Welcome to Naomi House

 Shaharzad Mohamed with International Association For Refugees Canada is a Refugee Support Worker.
-Her primary focus at Naomi House is trauma counselling.
+Her primary focus at Naomi House is trauma counseling.
 Her ministry to former refugees helps bring healing through listening, sharing God’s Word, and prayer.

 Bernie Bilecki volunteers as our facility maintenance man.
 He has blessed Naomi House in many ways, including driving the Naomi House van.

-Akmal Erastus and his wife, Sarah, are ministry workers with InterAct Ministries, Canada.
+Akmal Erastus and his wife, Sarah, are ministry workers with InterAct Ministries, in Canada.
 Akmal assists with sponsorship selection and cross-cultural communication.